 Two new-build 3MD prototypes were produced, not only featuring the new nose with the Rubin / Rubicon system, but also the new long-range radio navigation system trialed on the 3ME, plus general upgrades to systems and a reprofiled wing leading edge.
 The first 3MD prototype performed its initial flight on 25 November 1959, with B.M.
 Stepanov and A.S.
 Rozanov in the cockpit.
 The second joined the flight test program in 1960.

-* There was some work in the late 1960s to convert the "Bison-B" fleet to carriage of the KSR-5 (NATO AS-6 "Kingfish") standoff missile, with a single 3MN-1 configured to carry two of the missiles, one on a rack under each wing, with this conversion designated "3M-5".
-However, the "Bisons" were getting old by that time and the VVS was not enthusiastic about performing the conversions.
+* There was some work in the late 1960s to convert the "Bison-B" fleet to carriage of the KSR-5 (NATO AS-6 "Kingfish") stand-off missile, with a 3MN-1 configured to carry two of the missiles, one on a rack under each wing, this conversion being designated "3M-5".
+However, the "Bisons" were getting old by that time, and the VVS was not enthusiastic about performing the conversions.
 The Tu-95 was converted to carry the KSR-5 instead.
 The "Bison" fleet" kept busy operating in the tanker role instead.BACK_TO_TOP

 Although the trials did not go all that smoothly, in the end the use of the M-4 as a tanker was validated, and from the late 1950s the M-4 fleet was converted to a single-point tanker configuration through the fit of a KAZ hose-drum unit (HDU) and fuel tanks in the bombbay, as well as removal of all defensive armament.